 Celebrations begin for Berlin Wall's fall 25 years on

-Germany kicked off celebrations of the 25th anniversary of the epochal fall of the Berlin Wall Friday, set to culminate in rock stars and freedom icons joining millions at an open-air party.
+Germany kicked off celebrations Friday marking 25 years since the epochal fall of the Berlin Wall, set to culminate in rock stars and freedom icons joining millions at an open-air party.

 Chancellor Angela Merkel, who grew up in communist East Germany, was leading three days of commemorations for those killed trying to flee the repressive state, ahead of a giant festival Sunday marking the joyous breach of Europe's Cold War division on November 9, 1989.

-"I think you never forget how you felt that day -- at least I will never forget it," Merkel, 60, said in a recent podcast.
+"I think you never forget how you felt that day -- at least I will never forget it," Merkel, 60, said in her latest podcast.

 "I had to wait 35 years for that feeling of liberty.